-2d.
-Of the school children and grown pupils who have returned, Little Chief is in the agency physician's office as interpreter and assistant, and is rendering good service; lives like a white man, dresses like one, and in all ways shows he holds fast to what he has learned, and is still learning, for he keeps up his study and correspondence.
-Matches is also employed at the agency, and holds fast to his faith; he is rendering great service as interpreter for the missionary here, and his example and influence are good.
-Roman Nose is just the same; no signs of a relapse.
-Cohoe is hard at work, exemplifying his faith in civilization as the best way by acting and working as white men do.
-Bear's Heart is at present on the sick-list, having overheated himself in helping unload a train.
+Second.
+Of the school children and grown pupils who have returned.
+Little Chief is in the agency physician's office as interpreter and assistant and is rendering good service ; lives like a white man, dresses like one and in all ways shows he holds fast to what he has learned and is still learning, for he keeps up his studies and correspondence.

+Matches is also employed at the agency and holds fast to his faith.
+He is rendering great service as interpreter for the missionary here and his example and influence are good.

+Roman Nose is just the same.
+No signs of a relapse.
+Cohoe is hard at work exemplifying his faith in civilization as the best 'way' by acting and working as white men do.

+Bear's Heart is at present on the sick-list having over-heated himself in helping unload a train.
 His whole heart is for progress among his people, and both by preaching and practice he endeavors to help his people forward.

-Soaring Eagle and White Bear are the only ones who seem to have lost ground, and they more for lack of opportunity than perhaps from lack of spirit.
-Tich-ke-mat-se is in employ of the Smithsonian Institute, and is now with Mr. Cushing, in Arizona or New Mexico, making collections for that institution.
-Henderson is with the Rev. Mr. Haury, as assistant and interpreter in his mission-school just opened here.
-Grant, still unwell, is occupying a similar place in the Arapaho school, while "Bob" is employed at the Cheyenne school; Galpin is still sick.
-The others who have returned have died, being sent home generally by reason of consumption.
+Soaring Eagle and White Bear are the only ones who seem to have lost ground, and they more from lack of opportunity than perhaps from lack of spirit.

+Tich-ke-matse is in the employ of the Smithsonian Institute and is now with Mr. Cushing in Arizona or New Mexico making collections for that institution.

+Henderson is with the Rev. Mr. Harvey as assistant and interpreter in his mission school just opened here.
+Grant, still unwell, is occupying a similar place in the Arapahoe school, while Bob is employed at the Cheyenne school.
+Galpin is still sick.

+The others who have returned have died, being sent home, generally, by reason of consumption.

 On the whole the results have been good.
-The influence of these boys and men has been for good, for progress, and for peace, and when the whole mass shall have been thoroughly leavened by contact with these educated and civilized Indians, graduates of Carlisle, Hampton, and kindred schools, the progress of the whole tribe will be rapid, for they will aid us in removing the stumbling blocks of superstition and fear which now blockade the way.
-A few may in the future, as in the past, fall by the way, but I believe and trust the great majority will go forward and as the ranks of those now here are swelled by accessions from your school and from other sources, the ridicule now bestowed on these conscientious pioneers will cease and their labors will be lightened.
+The influence of these boys and men have been for good, for progress and for peace, and when the whole mass shall have been thoroughly leavened by contact with these educated and civilized Indians, graduates of Carlisle, Hamp. ton and kindred schools, the progress of the whole tribe will be rapid, for they will aid us in removing the stumbling blocks of superstition

+A few may in the future, as in the past, fall by the way, but I be-lieve and trust the great majority will go forward, and as the ranks of those now here are swelled by accessions from your school and from other sources, the ridicule now bestowed on these conscientions pioners will cease, and their labors will be lightened.
 I have given you every instance of failure, but I may have passed over the names of a few who have never faltered.
-The results are a perfect vindication in my judgment of the wisdom of establishing the school, and I congratulate you upon the plain evidences of your success.
+The results are a perfect vindication, in my judgment, of the wisdom of establishing the school, and I congratulate you upon the plain evidences of your success.
+Yours truly,

-Yours, truly,

 JNO.
-D. MILES, United States Indian Agent.
+D. MILES, U. S. Indian Agent.